If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 If you can't determine the long-term value of a business, you should be patient, continue to do your research, and watch the stock market and how businesses respond.

-Don’t be in a rush to jump in, but instead focus on understanding everything you can about the businesses on your watch list.
+Don't be in a rush to jump in.
+Instead, focus on understanding everything you can about the businesses on your watch list.
+This is how you build retirement savings and protect your financial future

 Best Stocks to Buy During A Recession